-You can get statutory sick pay from day one
+You can still get statutory sick pay from day one

 If you need to take time off work due to becoming unwell from coronavirus, you'll be entitled to your usual sick leave and sick pay.
 For those whose employers don't offer sick pay, you might be eligible for statutory sick pay (SSP) instead.
 You MAY ALSO be entitled to SSP if you need to self-isolate and are unable to work from home.
 This includes if you've been instructed to isolated under the coronavirus contact tracing schemes – for example, after having been 'pinged' by the NHS Covid-19 app.